 Willam F. Bulkley, a native New Yorker, was committed to the grocery trade, albeit one heavily into liquor sales.
 In 1858 he teamed with Frederick B. Fiske in a firm at No. 51 Vesey Street in Manhattan.
 From the outset the partners began to issue pottery liquor containers that have become coveted by collectors.
 Some of those ceramics have a “Rockingham” glaze, both a tan and a darker brown.
 That attractive marbled look was highly popular in the United States during the early 1800s, copied from British glazes with a similar look.

 Among them is a whiskey jug entitled “Game Bag.”
 Each side has a bas relief picture.
-One shows a the game bag four dead quarry hanging from it, from left, pheasant, duck, rabbit and dove.
+One shows a game bag with four dead quarry hanging from it, from left, pheasant, duck, rabbit and dove.
 The other side is another hunting scene featuring two dogs and a standing shotgun.
 Some are marked with an embossed “B.F. & Co.” on one side and an incised “Bulkley.
 Fiske & Co., New York” on the other.

 As for the military man above, from the shoulder epaulets and tunic we may infer he is an officer, perhaps a high-ranking one.
 His belt reads “Morning Salute,” a reference that would have been widely understood.
 Many men would take a shot of whiskey every morning before going off to work, believing that it was beneficial both to health and mental wellbeing, and that snort commonly was termed a “morning salute.”